ufidon/netpro/labs/lab05/README.md

 # Function to search for a file from another peer
 def search_file(self, filename):
-    # we search among the connected peers only
+    # you search among the connected peers only
     msg = f'SRCH {filename}'
     lostconnections = []
     for pid, psock in self.request_sockets.items():